How deep convolutional neural networks lose spatial information with training: Simple scale-detection tasks capture real-data observations

 \section{Simple scale-detection tasks capture real-data observations}

-To sum up, the empirical evidence presented in~\autoref{sec:new_empirical} indicates that \emph{(i)} the generalization performance of deep CNNs correlates with their insensitivity to diffeomorphisms and sensitivity to Gaussian noise (\autoref{fig:corr_table}); \emph{(ii)} deep CNNs build their sensitivities layer by layer, first via spatial pooling and then via channel pooling (\autoref{fig:Rf_depth}).
-We introduce now two idealized scale-detection tasks where the emergence of spatial pooling can be rationalized, and the build-up of insensitivity to diffeomorphisms and sensitivity to Gaussian noise can be understood quantitatively, as we show in~\autoref{sec:theory}.
+To sum up, the empirical evidence presented in~\autoref{sec:new_empirical} indicates that \emph{(i)} the generalization performance of deep CNNs correlates with their insensitivity to diffeomorphisms and sensitivity to Gaussian noise (\autoref{fig:corr_table}); \emph{(ii)} deep CNNs build their sensitivities layer by layer via spatial and channel pooling. {We introduce now two idealized scale-detection tasks where the phenomena \textit{(i)} and\textit{ (ii)} emerge again, and we can isolate the contribution of spatial pooling.
+Given the simpler structure of these tasks with respect to real data, we can understand quantitatively how spatial pooling builds up insensitivity to diffeomorphisms and sensitivity to Gaussian noise, as we show in~\autoref{sec:theory}.}